xNicklaj/Butter/README.md

 >[!warning]
 >Runtime sets are pretty much stretching the limits of what a Scriptable Object can do, while they do work in runtime, *technically* you can't serialize references of runtime data inside a Scriptable, so ~~if you go to the inspector it will give you a "Mismatched Type" sign~~ to fix this I'm rendering a list with all the item names, for visualization purposes only.

+### Installation
+Navigate to the unity package manager, press the + icon to add a package and select "*Install Package from git URL*".
+Finally input `https://github.com/xNicklaj/SimpleSOAP.git` as URL.

+This should install the whole library.
+To check that it's working you can right click anywhere in your *Assets* folder and make sure that under *Create* you have `Simple SOAP`

+### TODO
+This is a list of features I'd like to see implemented.
+The order does not necessarily imply priority.

+- [ ] Add Object Pools as native scriptables.
+- [ ] Custom editor renderer for list properties and dictionaries.
+- [ ] Native color variable.
+- [ ] Custom icons for variables, events and sets.